Signs God Is Preparing You for Something

 9. You Keep Encountering Similar Themes

-The same topics keep coming up — in books, conversations, sermons, thoughts.
-It is as if everything is pointing in a particular direction.
+The same topics keep surfacing — in books, conversations, sermons, things people say off the cuff.
+It is as though everything is pointing in one direction.

 10. You Have a Growing Sense That Something Is Coming